benjaminpick/contact-form-7-select-box-editor-button/readme.txt

 == Changelog ==

 = 0.3 =
-* Also handle links that are on the same page as the contact form
+* Feature: Also handle links that are on the same page as the contact form
+* Fix: Correctly reset select box after succesful submit

 = 0.2.3 =
 * Performance: Compressed JS files